Looking for a business loan

-This article talks about different NRI statuses, NRI taxation and RNOR.
+This article discusses NRI statuses, taxation, and Resident but Not Ordinarily Resident (RNOR).
 Find out how taxable income is calculated based on your status and who is an RNOR.

 A person would be a RESIDENT of India for income tax purposes if-